 The Tánaiste and Minister for Enterprise, Trade and Employment, Leo Varadkar, together with the Minister for Further and Higher Education, Research, Innovation and Science, Simon Harris, and Minister of State for Trade Promotion, Digital and Company Regulation, Robert Troy, launched the fifth call for applications to the Disruptive Technologies Innovation Fund (DTIF) on 22 April 2022.

-DTIF Call 4 audio for information purposes.
-A list of the questions raised is available on DTIF Call 4 webinar questions.
-A similar recording and set of questions will be posted from the Call 5 webinar.
-Call 4 links remain live for referral purposes only.
-DTIF call 5 is focused on Advanced and Smart Manufacturing and the Call 5 documentation supersedes any guidance under Call 4.
+DTIF Call 5 webinar Q&A. DTIF Call 5 is focused on Advanced and Smart Manufacturing and the Call 5 documentation supersedes any guidance under Call 4.

 Please follow the Department or Enterprise Ireland on Twitter for updates